 Adverse health effects have been reported by law enforcement personnel and other first responders who have been at the scene before the property was ventilated.
 Acute health effects from exposure to meth lab contaminants can include dizziness, lack of coordination, shortness of breath, chest pain, and chemical irritation to the skin, eyes, nose, or mouth.

-The main respondents involved in the process of seizing a methamphetamine lab and ultimately cleaning it include the Indiana State Police, Local Health Departments, the Indiana Department of Environmental Management, and private (for-hire) Qualified Inspectors.
+The main respondents involved in the process of seizing a methamphetamine lab and ultimately cleaning it include the Indiana State Police, Local Health Departments, and private (for-hire) Qualified Inspectors.
 The Indiana State Police removes bulk chemicals, reactions, and those things that pose an immediate threat to public safety and the environment.
 Local Health Departments protect public health by ensuring that the contaminated properties remain vacant until they are cleaned up.
-The Indiana Department of Environmental Management has standardized and regulates a process to turn contaminated properties into clean properties.
-The Indiana Department of Environmental Management also trains and oversees the private (for-hire) Qualified Inspectors.
+The Indiana State Department of Health has standardized and regulates a process to turn contaminated properties into clean properties.
+The Indiana State Department of Health also trains and oversees the private (for-hire) Qualified Inspectors.
 Qualified Inspectors are hired by property owners to clean homes, test them, and ultimately certify them as ready to be reoccupied or sold.